The Best Way to Store Cut Tomatoes

-Yep, contrary to what we've been told about storing tomatoes in the fridge (it supposedly kills flavor compounds and makes tomatoes mealy), it is best to store cut tomatoes in the fridge.
-Cut tomatoes are magnets for bacteria and susceptible to spoilage outside the fridge — especially since most home kitchens are warmer in the summer months.
+You may have been told that storing whole tomatoes in your refrigerator is suboptimal, making tomatoes mealy and killing their flavor compounds.
+However, it’s best to store cut tomatoes in the fridge.
+Cut tomatoes are magnets for bacteria and susceptible to spoilage outside the fridge, especially if your kitchens is on the warmer during tomato season.